candlefinance/push/README.md

 #### Setup

 1. You'll need to update your `AppDelegate.swift` to handle push check the example app [here](./example/ios/AppDelegate.swift) for an example.
-2. If your AppDelegate is in Objective-C (`.mm|.m|.h`), create a new `AppDelegate.swift` file and bridging header then delete the Objective-C AppDelegate and main.m file.
-Finally copy the contents of the example app's [AppDelegate.swift](./example/ios/AppDelegate.swift) and [bridge header](./example/ios/PushExample-Bridging-Header.h) to your project.
+2. If your AppDelegate is in Objective-C (`.mm|.m|.h`), create a new `AppDelegate.swift` file and bridging header, then delete the Objective-C AppDelegate and main.m file.
+Finally, copy the contents of the example app's [AppDelegate.swift](./example/ios/AppDelegate.swift) and [bridge header](./example/ios/PushExample-Bridging-Header.h) to your project.
 3. Make sure you're on `iOS 15` or later.

 ### Android